Chief Executive Officer

 Samantha is an experienced consultant and senior executive with over 28 years of commercial experience, and a track record in strategy development and implementation, and business growth management.
 She has guided change and achieved growth in many organisations across a range of industry sectors — blue chip corporates such as Shell, Ford, Woolmark, Microsoft and Alcatel-Lucent, government bodies, entrepreneurial ventures, small-medium organisations and start-ups – helping them devise and implement strategies to drive revenue, market share and growth.

 Samantha holds Bachelor degrees in Science, Arts and Psychology; an MBA; and an Honours level degrees in Organic Chemistry and Psychology.
-She is a registered Psychologist (Provisional) and has completed a Masters in Psychology.
+She has completed a Masters in Psychology and is a registered psychologist (provisional).

 Head of Operations